-I. The inspector shall inspect:
+- I. The inspector shall inspect:

 - A. the foundation;

 - B. the basement;

 - C. the crawlspace; and

 - D. structural components.

+- II.
+The inspector shall describe:

-- A. the type of foundation; and - B. the location of the access to the under-floor space.
+- A. the type of foundation; and

+- B. the location of the access to the under-floor space.

+- III.
+The inspector shall report as in need of correction: